Autism Screening for Children: Top Testing and Assessment Options

 The process of determining whether a child qualifies as having a diagnosis of autism spectrum disorder can be overwhelming.
 However, it helps to understand the whole system as well as how each step in the process supports the end goals that you have for your child.
 Understanding the screening and assessment process can help you to be more comfortable and more aware of how the system works which can help ease some of the stress and anxiety that you may experience.

-If you require autism evaluations and diagnostic assistance in the Houston, San Antonio, Austin, or Denver regions, please get in touch with us by filling out a brief form to schedule an evaluation promptly.
+If you require autism evaluations and diagnostic assistance in Texas or Colorado, please get in touch with us by filling out a brief form to schedule an evaluation promptly.

 References: